hsmaharaj1/portfolio-hims/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser with Live Server (or else some elements and effects will not render)
 2. Explore the various sections and navigate through the website.
 3. Get to know me :)